Dimensionality Reduction - PCA + t-SNE

 • Note that we set \(p_{i\vert i} = 0\) – we don’t consider a point to be its own neighbor.

-• The variance is determined by a hyperparameter called the perplexity.
+• The variance is calculated within a neighborhood of a point \(x_i\) determined by a hyperparameter called the perplexity.

 • As a result the perplexity controls the effective number of neighbors.